59de44955ebd/WinSetupShell/README.md

 - VhdManager

 ## Notes
+- WinSetupShell is meant for Windows PE as provided by Windows 11 setup media, but for testing purposes it can also be run inside a regular Windows 11 system.
+Just unpack the release .7z and start "shell.exe".
+The shell (desktop) will then run fullscreen on top of the regular Windows desktop.
+You can quit it by right-clicking on the start menu button and selecting "Quit" from the popup menu.

 - The shell itself, which only uses a couple of words like "Start", "Shutdown" and "Quit", is english only, no localisation (since I don't care).
 But time and date formats in the clock are localized, and various applications, either by Microsoft or 3rd party, are as well.

 - You can of course save files either on the USB stick or preexisting volumes on the local PC, but there is no persistance concerning registry changes etc. Which is actually a good thing, "boot.wim" is never altered, so you can't mess up the actual installation media (unless you alter it manually e.g. by using included 7-zip, which can load and save .wim files)

-- There is no UAC, you are always administrator with elevated access.
+- There is no UAC, you are always user `Administrator` with elevated access.

 - No sound (IMHO pointless for a system repair live system)

 - No 32-bit support, only 64-bit binaries are supported.

 - Only portable x64 applications based on the plain WinAPI can be used, so no .NET, UWP etc.

 - There might be issues with some HiDPI displays.

 ## ToDos